USC and Stanford launch Starling Lab to protect human rights with decentralization

 Sometimes the problem with decentralization’s transparency is that it can record everything in the blockchain, but people who are evading tyrants may not want to be easily tracked down.
 So the Starling Lab has to be careful about allowing that kind of privacy for people involved — such as journalists recording events — when it is necessary, Dotan said.

 “As we’ve conceived of the solutions for human rights, you need to have both a set of tools and principles that can allow for great solutions because the tools can be used for amazing things that can help protect life and preserve truth.
 But they can those same tools can also be used for surveillance and oppression, and all sorts of things as you’re describing, which can be transgressions and privacy, and human rights,” Dotan said.
 “So we very much see those two possibilities.
 And that’s precisely why we wanted to create centers of excellence that can study those two things hand in hand.
-And when you think a little bit about the evolution, let’s say, of [engineering department] where this project began, they’ve come to understand as a department that they have to equip their students not just with new methods for new technologies and creating tech breakthroughs.
-But you also want to have breakthroughs on ethics.”
+And when you think a little bit about the evolution, let’s say, of [engineering department] where this project began, they’ve come to understand as a department that they have to equip their students not just with new methods for new technologies and creating tech breakthroughs, but you also want to have breakthroughs on ethics.”

 He added, “You want to have breakthroughs on privacy and principles.
-And they want those same engineers to be thinking both about both types of innovation.
+And they want those same engineers to be thinking about both types of innovation.
 And when you think about it, it’s so fascinating that it’s the same technology.
 Because blockchain technology, when you think of like let’s say, a cryptocurrency, I think people have kind of forgotten that the term cryptocurrency is based on cryptography, right?
 That’s the crypto market.
 And cryptography is is very much about creating trust with forms of encryption that can then allow you to create integrity through a process. ”

-This means that the lab has to figure out the right uses of blockchain, cryptography, transparency, and privacy, when it is using technologies to aid with human rights, Dotan said.
+This means that the lab has to figure out the right uses of blockchain, cryptography, transparency, and privacy when it is using technologies to aid with human rights, Dotan said.

 “There are two sides of the same coin here with cryptography on one side, which you can use to create trust with these public networks.
-And on the other side of the coin, you have encryption, which can be used to to help secure privacy of those very same transactions.
+And on the other side of the coin, you have encryption, which can be used to help secure privacy of those very same transactions.
 And so that’s very much what we work on.
 We are using the fundamentals of cryptography to achieve both aims.”

 As an example, you can avoid a possibly corrupt central bank in a particular country that doesn’t respect human rights by using the blockchain in peer-to-peer transactions that don’t have to use the central bank.
-But the identity of the individual doesn’t have to become public as that can remain encrypted, Dotan said.
+But the identity of the individual doesn’t have to become public, as that can remain encrypted, Dotan said.

 “Going back to journalists, there may be many circumstances in which it is unsafe for them to reveal all the information about their location, and where they took the photo and whatnot,” Dotan said.
 “And so we gave them the choice to flip that on, at a time of their choosing.
 And then at the same time, like with human rights activists, they can be in very dangerous situations.
 And so cryptography is a way of helping protect those individuals.
 But at the same time, even if they choose to take those protections, they can still retain the integrity of their work.
 And what’s new here is that you have both of those opportunities.
-They’re not they’re actually not conflicting with each other.
-They’re self reinforcing.”
+They’re actually not conflicting with each other.
+They’re self-reinforcing.”

 The alignment of decentralization and human rights

-There’s another point that Dotan wants people to understand about the importance of decentralization and its connection to human rights.
+There’s another point Dotan wants people to understand about the importance of decentralization and its connection to human rights.

 “We maintain the flexibility to allow people to use what part of the stack that they want,” Dotan said.
 “We’re not committed to one solution.
-And secondly, which I think is really important is, we see that this initiative is very much part of Web3.
-Stanford had a founding role in creating the internet as we know it, and in the late 1960s, it presented some of the first prototypes of what would become the ARPANET, and then onwards to what, eventually in the 1990s became the worldwide web.
+And secondly, which I think is really important, we see that this initiative is very much part of Web3.
+Stanford had a founding role in creating the internet as we know it, and in the late 1960s, it presented some of the first prototypes of what would become the ARPANET, and then onwards to what eventually in the 1990s became the worldwide web.
 What’s interesting about it is that at its origins, the researchers and the professors that were working on this technology, and I should mention, by the way, both at Stanford and at USC, they both each have their own important contributions to the early web.
 They saw that this network needed to be decentralized.
 So there wasn’t like a single governing body that was clearing all the standards and mandating protocols.
 Instead, there was consensus that was slowly built by a variety of different universities first, and then it expanded outwards from there.
-And the Internet of today would be almost unrecognizable to those individuals.”
+And the internet of today would be almost unrecognizable to those individuals.”

 He said a large swatch of information now goes through the networks of big companies such as Amazon, Google, and Facebook.

 “What’s important here is that we’re returning to the first principles of how the internet was actually architected,” Dotan said.
-“We’re creating a new center of study around understand both how that can be done technically, but then also to explore the ethics and the governance to make sure that now when the Web3 gets created, then we don’t revert back to some new form of centralization.
+“We’re creating a new center of study around understanding both how that can be done technically, but then also to explore the ethics and the governance to make sure that now when the Web3 gets created, then we don’t revert back to some new form of centralization.
 So that this can persist.
-We can make really important choices, and create new ways of thinking that is the basis of the next generation of computer science and electrical engineering.”
+We can make really important choices and create new ways of thinking that are the basis of the next generation of computer science and electrical engineering.”

 He added, “This is easily the most intuitive and also the most powerful use case for decentralized technology.
-Because it allows for human rights activists who are often at the margins of society, and often working in extreme difficult situations, for them to be empowered with and to get out information about those circumstances, both for the terror that’s going on, and then also for being able to create solutions.”
+Because it allows for human rights activists who are often at the margins of society and often working in extreme difficult situations, for them to be empowered with and to get out information about those circumstances, both for the terror that’s going on and then also for being able to create solutions.”

 The USC Shoah Foundation is decentralizing the storage of its testimonials so that they can be permanently archived.
 And now they will be able to scale to take thousands of more testimonials about genocide in the coming years as a result of the technology, Dotan said.